Nevue Fine Art Marketing

 Bathtub – Old vintage bathtubs are fun to draw.
 Search for some vintage bathtubs on Pixabay.

-Beach – Don’t forget to bring your sketch pad and pencils when you are enjoying a beautiful summer day at the beach.
+Beach – Don’t forget to bring your sketch pad and pencils while enjoying a beautiful summer day at the beach.

 Bicycle – There are many types of bikes to choose from, like a regular bicycle, tricycle, or even a tandem.
 Try drawing them all.

-Birds – Birds are fun to draw, and you can find them in different posses on trees or the ground.
-Do a search on Pixabay for birds, and you will have years of practice ahead of you.
+Birds – Birds are fun to draw; you can find them in different poses on trees or the ground.
+Search on Pixabay for birds, and you will have years of practice ahead of you.

 Boots – Old and new boots are fun to draw.
 Don’t forget the shadow of the shoelace.

 Books – Hardcover and softcover books are fun to draw and is an excellent practice for perspective drawing.
-Draw your books open, closed, and stacked on top of each other.
-You can even sketch your books on a bookshelf.
+Draw your books open, closed, and stacked on each other.
+You can even sketch your readers on a bookshelf.

-Bridges – There are many bridges to choose from, like stone bridges, wooden bridges, or even draw bridges.
+Bridges – There are many bridges to choose from like stone, wooden, or even draw bridges.
 Visit your nearest bridge and sketch away.

 Buildings – Buildings are made with different materials.
 You can have fun drawing a brick building and a challenge drawing a skyscraper with many windows.
-Draw buildings using one-perspective and two-perspective.
+Draw structures using one-perspective and two-perspective.

 Candles – Candles come in all shapes and sizes and are great practice for drawing cylinders.
-Draw candles in jars, large candles, skinny candles, and candles with a flame and the wax dripping down the side.
+Draw candles in large, skinny jars and candles with a flame and the wax dripping down the side.

 Candy canes – Candy canes have a fun shape to draw.
 Just make sure that you follow the direction of the curves.

-Candy – Candy comes in all kinds of shaps and wrappers.
+Candy – Candy comes in all kinds of shapes and wrappers.
 Draw the package and the actual candy.

 Canned food – Grab a bunch of cans from your pantry and create a still life.